KJQ.US.COM

 PICTURE DISCS

 Toward the end of record production, picture discs were manufactured.
 In addition to the 12" 33rpm to the left, 7" 45rpm with a small center hole also displayed group pictures and designs.
 Some claim these records produced a lower quality sound than black vinyl, but it was loads of fun to see them turn.
-Ten inch 78rpm had been discontinued before the concept of picture discs developed.
+Although 10" 78rpm records have been discontinued, they too offered picture discs.

 Like the 12" LP picture discs, 7" versions also were available.
 Whereas record size usually determined the playing speed, picture discs fell from the norm.
 Any size picture disc could have a playing speed of 45rpm, or 33rpm.
 Trial and error was usually the method of determining the correct speed.